appsinacup/godot-rapier-physics-docs/docs/documentation/serialization.md

 - StaticBody
 - CharacterBody

-This serializes the data a Rigidbody structure has in Godot.
-This does not save the actual Rigidbody Rapier uses, that is stored in the Space serialization.
+This serializes the data a RigidBody structure has in Godot.
+This does not save the actual RigidBody Rapier uses, that is stored in the Space serialization.
 This just stores a handle to that.

 ```js
 var exported_json: String = RapierPhysicsServer2D.collision_object_export_json(body_rid)